StefFrustagli/sfrustagli-freelance-journalist/README.md

-# Stefania Frustagli, freelance journalist portfolio
+# Stefania Frustagli, Freelance Journalist Portfolio

 This is a portfolio website for my work as a freelance journalist.